 Nintendo Entertainment System

 The Legend of Zelda franchise started in 1987 when The Legend of Zelda was released by Nintendo for the Nintendo Entertainment System (NES).
 The Legend of Zelda was a revolutionary game, not only with a new save system (unheard of in a console at the time), but also with the gameplay.
-The gameplay itself was in a free roaming world.
+The gameplay was structured within a large open world, with no explicit path to follow.

 The player could go and explore the land of Hyrule, without any restrictions (unlike the many linear games on the NES).
 Although, in classic Nintendo fashion, this game had a main quest, which was save the Princess Zelda from the evil king Ganon, and to restore the Triforce.
 An updated version of the game, titled BS Zelda no Densetsu, was later released only in Japan on the Satellaview (an attachment for the Super Famicom).